Random Laplacian Features for Learning with Hyperbolic Space

-\textbf{Efficiency.} Following \citet{wu2019simplifying}, we measure the training time of HyLa-based models on the Pubmed dataset, and we compare against state-of-the-arts graph networks including SGC, GCN, GAT, HGCN and HNN.
-In Figure \ref{fig:timing}, we plot the timing performance of various models.
-In particular, we take into account the pre-computation time of some models into training time.
+\textbf{Efficiency.} Following \citet{wu2019simplifying}, we measure the training time of HyLa-based models on the Pubmed dataset, and we compare against both Euclidean models (SGC, GCN, GAT) and Hyperbolic models (HGCN, HNN).
+In Figure \ref{fig:timing}, we plot the timing performance of various models, taking into account the pre-computation time of the models into training time.
 We measure the training time on a NVIDIA GeForce RTX 2080 Ti GPU and show the specific timing statistics in Appendix.
 HyLa-based models achieve the best performance while incurring a minor computational slowdown, which is $4.4\times$ faster than HGCN.

-Particularly for HGCN model, in order to achieve the report performances, we follow the same training procedure using public code, which is divided into two stages: (1) a link prediction task on the dataset to learn hyperbolic embeddings, and (2) use the pretrained embeddings to train a MLP classifier.
-Hence, we add the timing of both stages as the timing for HGCN.
-Figure 3 shows that HyLa-based models achieves the best performance while incurring a minor computational slowdown, which is $4.4\times$ faster than HGCN.